 Carbohydrate intake is highly individualized.
 Most of my carbs come from white rice, sweet potatoes, and white potatoes; I eat about a pound a day of starchy foods, which can range anywhere from 85g-150g of carbohydrates a day depending on the food (I don’t really count these figures, but rather listen to my body).
 At the end of the day, about 30%-40% of my calories come from starchy foods, which is less than your average American (USDA recommends 40%-60%).
 I don’t consider my diet “low-carb”; more like “appropriate-carb”.

 Why white rice, and not brown rice?

-Brown rice is unmilled, so it still has its outer shell, which contains most of its anti-nutrients and can cause issues with digestive function.
-Brown rice does have some nutrients in it, but many of them aren’t properly digested by our bodies anyway.
-Here is some great info on white rice and its place in a healthy diet.
+Brown rice is unmilled, so it still has its outer shell, which contains most of its toxins (primarily phytic acid) and can cause issues with digestive function.
+Brown rice does have some nutrients in it, but many of them aren’t properly digested by our bodies anyway since the phytic acid disrupts nutrient absorption.
+Cooked white rice is extremely low in toxins (much lower than many foods considered “Paleo” like almonds or coconut – more info here.
+Also, here is some great info on white rice and its place in a healthy diet.

 Isn’t eating animals inhumane, immoral, and bad for the environment?